thomasvn/chat.thomasvn.dev/README.md

 <!--
 IDEAS
+- Host the `main.html` via GCS Bucket.
+Automate.
+- Enhance responses provided by OpenAI.
+Give the bot the ability to extrapolate.
+- Actual chat functionality.
+Ability to go back and forth with messages.
+- Translate the HTML docs to Markdown?
 - Move GoogleCloudFunction into its own package?
 Would that still work?
 - RAG (retrieval augmented API).
 Pull contents of all my blog posts.
 Make it a chat interface.
   - Serverless API can't be cloning the Repo every time.
 Should I put all my data onto a GCP bucket?